 The prevalence of celiac disease in the general population is 0.4% to 1%, with 90-95% of individuals with celiac disease expressing HLA-DQ2 and 5 to 10% of individuals expressing HLA-DQ8.
 In the US and Europe, the prevalence is 3 to 13 per 1000 children.
-Recent studies suggest that for each case of celiac disease that is diagnosed there are fifty undiagnosed cases.
-The disease is more common in individuals with type 1 diabetes as compared to the general population.
+However, these numbers may underrepresent the incidence as recent studies suggest that for each case of celiac disease that is diagnosed there are fifty undiagnosed cases.
+The disease is more common in individuals with other autoimmune diseases, such as type 1 diabetes, when compared to the general population.
 Approximately 90% of individuals with diabetes and celiac disease are diagnosed with diabetes first, and develop celiac disease within a few years after being diagnosed with Type 1 diabetes.
 Further, up to 16% of individuals with Down syndrome and up to 10% of individuals with selective IgA deficiency are affected with celiac disease.

-Celiac disease is a systemic, autoimmune disorder induced by the ingestion of gluten-containing proteins present in wheat, barley, rye, (and to a minor extent) oats.
-Zonulin, an intestinal peptide involved in the regulation of tight junctions, in individuals with celiac disease undergoes gluten induced up-regulation.
+Celiac disease is a systemic, autoimmune disorder induced by the ingestion of gluten-containing proteins present in wheat, barley, rye, and (to a minor extent) oats.
+Zonulin, an intestinal peptide involved in the regulation of tight junctions, undergoes gluten induced up-regulation in individuals with celiac disease.
 This process then produces an increase in gut permeability that is characteristic of celiac disease.
 Gluten is deaminated by tissue transglutaminase and presented to T lymphocytes by the antigen presenting cells expressing the HLA genotype.
 Autoreactive T lymphocytes cause injury to the small bowel mucosa, skin, liver, joints, brain, and other organs.
 Non-genetic factors linked to celiac disease include age at introduction or dose of gluten and intestinal infections that produce gut hyperpermeability.

 The classic presentation of individuals with active celiac disease include malabsorption/steatorrhea, constipation, abdominal pain and/or distention, irritability, and weight loss or failure to thrive.
 However, more recently patients are presenting less with a history of malabsorption and more commonly with nonspecific abdominal discomfort or extraintestinal symptoms.
 These extraintestinal forms include dermatitis herpetiformis (most common extraintestinal presentation with itchy bullous skin rash on the extensor surface of the limbs, trunk, and scalp), iron-deficiency anemia, hepatitis, hypertransaminasemia, short stature, pubertal delay, osteopenia, arthalgia, aphthous stomatitis, dental enamel defects, alopecia, infertility, depression, and cerebellar ataxia.
 Individuals with celiac disease may also be asymptomatic, also known as silent celiac disease.
 These individuals have serum IgA autoantibodies to tissue transglutaminase, histological lesions on small bowel biopsy, and celiac disease HLA genotypes.
 Although the evidence is not strong, there is a suggested association of silent celiac disease with nutritional deficiency, osteoporosis, lymphoma, and neurological disease.
 In the latent form of celiac disease, individuals have a normal small bowel biopsy, higher proportion of dividing epithelial crypt cells, and subtle abnormalities of the enterocytes.
 A large majority of these individuals have the HLA genotype associated with celiac disease and some may not have serum IgA autoantibodies to tissue transglutaminase.